 Scottish Land Commission staff members are eligible to be members of the Principal Civil Service Pension Scheme.
-Details of the scheme and details of the pension entitlements of the Scottish Land Commission's senior managers are given in the Remuneration Report (Page 29) and note 2 (Page 48) to these accounts.
+Details of the scheme and details of the pension entitlements of the Scottish Land Commission's senior managers are given in the Remuneration and Staff Report (page 32) and note 2 (page 50) to these accounts.